Having one or more backups is essential.

 computer.
 At times like these, backups are often the only

 Use Time Machine to back up or restore your Mac

-Backup to external Hard Drive or Flash via command line
+Backup to external HD or SSD, via command line

 Recall Dropbox (Free service for all platforms)